fanchymarin/minishell/README.md

-# Minishell - A Simple UNIX Shell Implementation
+# Minishell - A Simple UNIX Shell Implementation ✅Grade 101/100

 Minishell is a minimalistic shell program that replicates the basic functionalities of a Unix-like shell.
 It provides a command-line interface for interacting with the computer, executing commands, and managing processes.
 This README will explain the various features and capabilities of Minishell.